About The Disability Pride Flag

 This flag represents our movement around the world.
 It has a lovely origin story and a beautiful meaning.
-We hope that more people will use this flag and we are selling merchandise here.
+We hope that more people will use this flag.

 Parallel lines close together for solidarity

-A vital part of disability pride is unity and mutual support as a community of disabled persons regardless of our differences.
-The stripes close together represent a closeknot community of different disabilities
+A vital part of disability pride is unity and mutual support within a community of disabled people, regardless of our differences.
+The closely spaced stripes symbolise a tight-knit community made up of diverse disabilities.

 Black for oppression and for resistance

-Black is the colour of mourning but it is also the colour of ninjas and resistance.
-This dual meaning of the black flag reflects the two sides of the disability pride movement: recognising and protesting the evil, and fighting for pride in the good instead
+Black is the colour of mourning, but it is also the colour of ninjas and resistance.
+This dual symbolism of the black flag reflects the two sides of the disability pride movement: acknowledging and protesting injustice, while also celebrating identity and fighting for pride in what is good.

 Sensory disabilities include low vision, deafness and the like.
 The most common type of vision impairment is red-green colourblindness, affecting 8% of men.
 In the picture we see someone making the Auslan sign for green and the braille for green as well as the test for red-green colourblindness.